-Use our VA Loan calculator below to see the current VA loan types, rates, points, and monthly payments (principal & interest) for your scenario.
+Use our VA Mortgage calculator below to see the current VA loan rates, types, points, and monthly payments (principal & interest) for your scenario.
 You can even apply online for your VA purchase or refinance mortgage loan.

 If you think our rates are good, you should see our fine print.*